Separating path systems: Trees

-Suppose that $v$ is a vertex of degree two in $T$; let $e_1, e_2$ be the two edges of $T$ incident to $v$.
-Since $\C{P}$ separates $E(T)$, there must be some path $P\in \C{P}$ containing exactly one of $e_1, e_2$.
+Suppose that $v$ is a vertex of degree two in $T$; let $e_1$ and $e_2$ be the two edges of $T$ incident to $v$.
+Since $\C{P}$ separates $E(T)$, there must be some path $P\in \C{P}$ containing exactly one of $e_1$ and $e_2$.
 Since $v$ has degree two, it must be an endpoint of this path $P$.
-This establishes (iii). \end{proof}
+This establishes part~(\ref{sepsys13-t:3}). \end{proof}

-We split the proof of Theorem \ref{thm_trees} into two parts.
+We split the proof of Theorem~\ref{sepsys13-theorem_trees} into two parts.

-\begin{proof}[Proof of the lower bound in Theorem \ref{thm_trees}] Let $T$ be a tree on $n\geq 4$ vertices and let $\C{P}$ be a separating system of $T$.
-We shall show that $|\C{P}| \geq \left\lceil\frac{n+1}{3}\right\rceil$.
+\begin{proof}[Proof of the lower bound in Theorem~\ref{sepsys13-theorem_trees}] Let $T$ be a tree on $n\ge 4$ vertices and let $\C{P}$ be a separating system of $T$.
+We shall show that $|\C{P}| \ge \lceil{(n+1)/3}\rceil$.

 First, suppose that there is a leaf $v$ which is not the endpoint of any path in $\C{P}$.
 Let $e_v$ be the edge of $T$ incident to $v$.
 Since $\C{P}$ separates $E(T)$, $e_v$ is the unique edge of $T$ not covered by any path in $\C{P}$.
-Delete $v$ from $T$ to obtain a tree $T'$ on $n-1\geq 3$ vertices.
-Let $d_1$ and $d_2$ denote the number of leaves and degree two vertices in $T'$.
+Delete $v$ from $T$ to obtain a tree $T'$ on $n-1\ge 3$ vertices.

 The family $\C{P}$ both covers and separates $E(T')$.
-From Lemma~\ref{lem_leaves_deg2}, we note that every leaf and every vertex of degree two of $T'$ is the endpoint of at least one path from $\C{P}$.
+From Lemma~\ref{sepsys13-lem_leaves_deg2}, we note that every leaf and every vertex of degree two of $T'$ is the endpoint of at least one path from $\C{P}$.
 Furthermore, we know that if a path from $\C{P}$ has a pair of leaves for its endpoints, then at least one of those leaves is the endpoint of at least one other path from $\C{P}$.

+Let $d_1$ and $d_2$ denote the number of leaves and degree two vertices of $T'$.
 We claim that $\C{P}$ contains at least $(2d_1+d_2)/3$ paths.
 To see this, start by placing a red token on every leaf and a blue token on every vertex of degree two in $T'$.
-We then iterate through the paths of $\C{P}$ in some order.
-In each iteration, we remove whatever tokens there are at the endpoints of the current path.
-If both the tokens removed are red, then we know that both the endpoints $u,v$ of the current path are leaves and that at least one of them, say $u$, is the endpoint of a different path; we then place a blue token on $u$.
-Writing $R,B$ respectively for the number of red and blue tokens remaining on the tree, we see that the quantity $2R + B$ does not decrease by more than three in any iteration.
-Since $\mathcal{P}$ is a separating path system, all the tokens must have been removed by the end of the procedure.
+We then iterate through the paths of $\C{P}$ in some order and in each iteration, we remove whatever tokens there are at the endpoints of the current path.
+If both the tokens removed are red, then we know that both the endpoints, say $u$ and $v$, of the current path are leaves and that at least one of them, say $u$, is the endpoint of a different path; we then place a blue token on $u$.
+Writing $R$ and $B$ respectively for the number of red and blue tokens remaining on the tree, we see that the quantity $2R + B$ does not decrease by more than three in any iteration.
+Since $\C{P}$ is a separating path system, all the tokens must have been removed by the end of the procedure.
 It follows that

 Now, note that

 which we can rearrange to get